juanwithouttheotter/celeb-o-knowledge/README.md

 # celeb-o-knowledge
-Using Javascript and bootstrap to create a timed coding quiz.
+Using Javascript ,jQuery, and bootstrap to create a timed coding quiz.